syorn96/Lucky-Duck/README.md

 #### Game Idea
 Players: Two.

+Play against another person to see who is the Luckier Duck and receive a fortune.
 At the start of the game, two players are given 3 random Lucky Duck Tarot cards faced down.
 Each card represents their past, present, and future respectively.
 The Luckier Duck is the player with the highest Total Luck calculated by subtracting the Present's card value with the Past's card value, and adding the Future's card value.

 Ex: Total Luck = Present - Past + Future

 Player 1 and Player 2 will take turns and decide their fate.